Person using a black kitchen appliance near a sink with brown bottles in the background

 1. Plug the charging cable into the USB-C port.

-2. Connect to a wall adapter.
+2. Connect to a wall adapter and charge the battery.

 3. Wait until the battery indicator turns green.